savagerunderscorelex/Stop-Being-A-Weenie/README.md

 Like many of my other projects, I had to learn a lot of things to actually make it work (shown through the 15 tutorials and forum posts I had to look through).
 I try to usually start a project and use tutorials to fill through the gaps of my knowledge.
 Even with the first resources I used, I faced a looooot of issues when working on this project.
 Sometimes, my code that previously worked would stop working, and I would have to find another way to get the code to work the way I would want it to.
 I also spent some time using a pathway method for the platforms, which ended up not working too well for my project (and I would say was too complicated for me to understand).
 I also struggled a lot with getting sound effects to play, which led me to use the sound in a different way.
 There were a lot of moments like this where I would adjust my goals to fit my knowledge scope, or to "make the bug a feature."

  This project really deepened my knowledge of how to use Godot and the Godot Script languge.
 One thing I discovered from this project was @export variables, which I found both useful and very cool.

+## Where to Play

+The first release of the game can be found in the releases section.
+You can play it on Windows (only) by downloading the folder in the releases section, unzipping it, and by running the game executable once download.
+Now you can play on your own laptop or PC!!

+This game is also published on itch.io.
+You can find it here: [itch.io](https://alexistreamoon.itch.io/stop-being-a-weenie).

 ## Tutorials and Resources